noelnoche/udacity-fsnd-catalog/README.md

 1. Go the the Twitter App Managment page.
 2. Click "Create New App".
 3. Under the Settings tab, fill in all the fields and select both boxes at the end.
-4. For the Callback URL use `http://localhost:8000/user/auth_twt`.
+4. For the Callback URL enter `http://localhost:8000/user/auth_twt`.
 5. Go to the Keys and Access Tokens tab.
-6. Generate the keys and tokens and add them to the `client\_secrets_twt.json` file.
+6. Generate the keys and tokens and add them to the `catalog/login/client_secrets_twt.json` file.
 7. Go to the Permissions tab.
 8. Select "Read Only" and "Request email addresses from users."
 9. Click "Update Settings".